-We know that some children and young people are over-represented in the youth justice system or struggle to access mainstream support services.
-We are particularly interested in projects which can show that they successfully and appropriately support these young people.
-This includes children and young people from Black, Asian and other racially minoritised groups and children who've been in care, as well as young women and girls.
+We know that some children and young people are overrepresented in the youth justice system or struggle to access mainstream support services.
+We're particularly interested in projects which can show that they successfully and appropriately support these young people.
+This includes children and young people from Black, Asian and other racially minoritised groups and children who've been in care.